 - City Council directs staff to complete the built environmental characteristics and regulations analysis (February 7, 2017)

-- Planning staff presents results of the analysis at a neighborhood meeting (April 2017)
+- Planning staff presentation of the results of the analysis at a neighborhood meeting (April 26, 2017)

-- Planning staff presents the analysis and a summary of the neighborhood meeting to City Council and Council decides whether to authorize a text change to incorporate the neighborhood characteristics and regulations into the Unified Development Ordinance (UDO) (to be scheduled)
+- Planning staff presents the analysis to City Council and Council decides whether to authorize a text change to incorporate the neighborhood characteristics and regulations into the Unified Development Ordinance (UDO) (May 16, 2017)

 - Text change public hearing process occurs (results in approval or denial)

 - If the text change is adopted, a rezoning